Section 1: Definitions

 - If installing on an SCCM Provider (stand-alone), select only the MOF component.

 - If installing on a "remote" Configuration Management Console, (e.g. Administrator PC), select only the "UIU Plug-in Library" component.

 - Update Plug-in - When the Plug-in Manager is updated, an update may become available for the Plug-in elements.
 When there is a Plug-in update available for SCCM the “Install Plug-in” button will become active.
 Click “Install Plug-in”, select the appropriate check boxes if they are not already selected by default, and click “OK”.
 This will also update the UIU license key in the deployment solution integration, (if the license key has been changed).

-Additionally, if the license key has been changed please follow the procedure for updating the task sequence elements in Section 9: Updating the UIU License Key - SCCM Install Guide.
-If the license key has not been changed, it is not necessary to update each UIU enabled SCCM task sequence.
+Additionally, if the license key has been changed please follow the procedure in Section 9: Updating the UIU License Key - SCCM Install Guide.

 - Refresh - This option will refresh the information displayed in the grid.